ramonsmits/NServiceBus.RateLimiter/README.md

 ## Important

 The packages registers itself in the first stage of the pipeline (`ITransportReceiveContext`) this means that when this behavior is called the message is actually already retrieved from the queue.
 If you use a transactional queue this means that your transport transaction duration will increase (MSMQ, SQL Server, etc.).
-If you use lease based transport (Azure Storage Queues).
+If you use lease based transport (Azure Service Bus or Azure Storage Queues) the lease duration might conflict with the processing delay introduced and unintentionally cause more-than-once processing.

 For this reason a warning log entry is written when the delay takes more then 5 seconds.